PenCue/devprocess/docs/git-branching-model.md

 ##### Requirements:

+1. The main delivery model of is an SAAS service with an API interface.

+   1. no shipping of code

+   2. each customer gets its own instance*.

+      1. simplifies data ownership and integration with landscape.

+      [^*]: We still call it SAAS

-1. Continuous integration and deployment CI/CD of releases.
+2. Continuous integration and deployment CI/CD of releases.

-2. Breaking API changes are very rare.
+3. Breaking API changes are very rare.

-3. Customers will stay on latest release.
+4. Customers will stay on latest release.

    * unless there are breaking API changes in which case customer may remain on previous major release while verifying the API changes.
    * Breaking API changes should be rare after version v1.0.0

-4. No code changes in production or integration releases.
+5. No code changes in production or integration releases.

-5. No direct commits in any of the main branches
+6. No direct commits in any of the main branches

 ##### Principles